carbon-design-system/design-system-website/src/content/components/data-vis/overview/general.md

 ```

 #### _References_

 _“The Visual Display of Quantitative Information” by Edward Tufte_

-_“The Visual Display of Quantitative Information” by Edward Tufte_

 _“Show Me the Numbers: Designing Tables and Graphs to Enlighten” by Stephen Few_

 _“Interactive Data Visualization for the Web, 2nd Edition” by Scott Murray_

-_“Show Me the Numbers: Designing Tables and Graphs to Enlighten” by Stephen Few_